FidelusAleksander/ghcertified/content/questions/admin/question-071.md

 ---
-question: "What defines organization policies within the context of GitHub Enterprise?"
+question: "Which of these best defines GitHub Enterprise Policies?"
 archetype: "questions"
 title: "Question 071"
 draft: false